marco-sundsk/NCD-GroupA-Demo/README.md

 //***************************/

 /// deposit to jackpod, used for initalizing the very first jackpod,
-/// otherwise, the jackpod is initialized to 0.
+/// otherwise, the jackpod is initialized as 0.
 #[payable]
 pub fn deposit_jackpod(&mut self);